peterwang45a/popl-2020-artifact/README.md

 ./run-example.sh mini <br>
 runs the experiment on the "mini-Roulette" only. <br>
 ./run-example.sh vmini <br>
-runs the experiment on the "mini-roulette variant" only.
+runs the experiment on the "mini-roulette variant" only. <br>
-**Note:** Please use the simplified example names in the artifact to run the above commands.
+**Note:** Please use the `simplified example names` in the artifact to run the above commands.

 # Running on a Custom Input
-To run the algorithm on a custom program, please follow these steps:
+To run the algorithm on a custom program, please follow these steps: <br>
+1.**Create an input file**  whose filename suffix is ".program".
+This file contains a program, its preconditions, loop gurads and post conditions, and the distributions used for its sampling variables.
+See the example programs whose filename suffix are ".program" in the “Inputs” folder.
+Basically, the file should begin with the distributions.
+This is followed by one # sign.
+Next, put the preconditions and loop guards in one square bracket.
+That is followed by one # sign.
+Then, put the preconditions and post conditions in the bracket followed by one # sign.
+The main program starts after the third #.
+We assume this input file is called “input.program” and put it in the "Custom/Custom_inputs" folder.
+2.**Create a configuration file** named “inputconfig.txt” in the “Custom/Custom_inputs” folder.
+The configuration file contains the initial valuations for the custom program.
+See the example configuration files (whose suffix are "config.txt") in the “Inputs” folder.
+3.Run the Script by opening a terminal in the “Tool” folder and running this command:<br>
+./run-example.sh input <br>
+4.The final output will be put in the "Custom/Custom_outputs" folder automatically.
+**Note:** see "readme.txt" in the "Custom" folder, we also put one sample program and its output respectively in the "Custom/Custom_inputs" folder and "Custom/Custom_outputs" folder.
+(The jpg file describes this sample program.)